aws/aws-cdk/packages/aws-cdk-lib/custom-resources/README.md

 }
 ```

-For comparison, configuring `logging` with `Logging.all()` would result in the raw API call response being logged as well as the full response object:
+For comparison, configuring `logging` with `Logging.all()` would result in the raw API call response being logged, as well as the full response object:

 ```
 {